General Questions & Financial Aid

 Rutgers students who want to participate in a Learning Abroad program are required to register for the course.
 Learning Abroad courses are academic courses for credit.
 Embedded in these courses are study tours and travel experiences that supplement in-class learning.

-Flights are arranged by the Center for International Programs and group tickets are purchased unless otherwise noted on our website.
-If you have questions about travelling and flight arrangements please contact the Office of International Programs.
+Flights are arranged by the Office of International Students & Global Programs and group tickets are purchased unless otherwise noted on our website.
+If you have questions about travelling and flight arrangements please contact the Office of International Students & Global Programs.

 Take between $100 to $300 worth of currency.
 When you arrive at the airport, ask for some currency in small denominations, the equivalent of $1 to $10.
 (You can also pre-purchase foreign currency here in the U.S. at your local bank.
 Some banking locations have foreign currency on hand or can get it to you within a few days.)